 G+BOARD Spearhead Project

-G+BOARD: Predicting the car of the future
+G+BOARD: Enabling the car of the future

 What does the car of the future look like?
 G+BOARD, a newly launched Spearhead Project by the Graphene Flagship, believes it will include a unique graphene-based dashboard.
 The project has been funded by the European Commission and will see the development of a metal-free dashboard, designed to improve automotive functionality, reduce production costs for manufacturers and decrease fuel consumption for end users.